TORAH AND CLASSICAL HEBREW

 IMPORTANT: Elibooks are produced in the town of Eli, Israel, and have no connection whatsoever with Eli Books (two words) in America that teach a different religion.

-The books and articles are all in PDF files, which can be opened by clicking the file name and then either read on screen or, preferably, downloaded (free) as per instructions (usually by pressing a down arrow).
+The books and articles are all in PDF files, which can be opened by clicking the file name and then either read on screen or, preferably, downloaded (usually by pressing a down arrow) free, or printed, as per instructions.
 For the sake of those who, like myself, use DOS or DOS-based programmes, all file names are limited to eight characters (plus extension).
 All books and articles are strictly copyright but may be downloaded and printed for personal use only.

 Except where Hebrew is used, the language is English, but since the American language is very similar to English, American readers should face no great difficulty.